Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Preliminaries

-\begin{remark} It is well known that DAEs of the form $\frac d{dt}Ex = Ax + b$ with $E,A\in\R^{n\times n}$ are closely related to the matrix pencil $P(s) = sE-A$.
+\begin{remark}[Dissipative Hamiltonian pencils] It is well-known that DAEs of the form $\frac{\text{d}}{\text{d}t}Ex = Ax + b$ with $E,A\in\R^{n\times n}$ are closely related to the matrix pencil $P(s) = sE-A$.
 In Appendix \ref{a:diss-ham-pencil} we coin pencils of the form $P(s) = sE - (J-R)Q$ with matrices $J,R,Q,E\in\R^{n\times n}$ satisfying the conditions~\eqref{e:matrix_conditions} {\em dissipative Hamiltonian} and characterize the regular ones among the class of all regular pencils $P(s) = sE-A$ (see Theorem \ref{t:ph_pencil_charac}).
-We also characterize regularity of these pencils and the property of having index at most one (see Propositions \ref{p:regular} and \ref{p:ind1}). \end{remark}
+We also characterize regularity of these pencils and the property of having index at most one (see Proposition \ref{p:regular} and Corollary \ref{c:ind1}). \end{remark}